 There are three levels (the kids can’t reach the top one, so he goes there to escape everyone):

 We added a latch lock to the door (see in the picture below on the left door trim).
-We can lock the door and we try to keep it locked when we remember to do so.
+We can lock the door, so the kids can’t open it while he is trying to hang out in there).
+It doesn’t lock him in, but it does lock young kids out.

 We also added a shelf on top to hold his litter so we can easily change it, scoop it & refill it.